 OrderDate DESC;

-Click the Execute button (or press F5) to run your query.
-The results will appear in the Results pane at the bottom of the SSMS window.
-Review the data to ensure it meets your reporting requirements.
+Click Execute (or press F5) to run the query.
+The results will appear in the Results pane.

 For more advanced reporting, you can integrate SSMS with SQL Server Reporting Services (SSRS).
-SSRS allows you to create interactive, paginated reports with charts, graphs, and other visualizations.
+SSRS allows you to create visually appealing reports with charts, graphs, and dashboards.
+Here’s how to get started:

 SQL Server Management Studio is a versatile tool that goes beyond database management to support robust reporting capabilities.
-By writing custom queries, exporting data, and integrating with tools like SSRS, you can create insightful reports that drive better business decisions.
+By writing custom queries, formatting data, and exporting results, you can create insightful reports that drive better decision-making.
+For more advanced reporting needs, integrating SSMS with SQL Server Reporting Services opens up a world of possibilities for creating professional, visually appealing reports.

-Start exploring the reporting features in SSMS today, and unlock the full potential of your SQL Server data!
-If you have any questions or need further guidance, feel free to leave a comment below.
-Happy reporting!
+Start exploring the reporting features of SSMS today and unlock the full potential of your data!